Dordogne walking holiday, France

 Description of Dordogne walking holiday, France

-This holiday has departures every two days from May to September, please enquire for availability on all your tailormade trips.
+This holiday can start anyway from May through September, please enquire for availability on all your tailormade trips.

 Travelling by train: